Eckhardt-D/node-blog/readme.md

 # Node.js, Express.js, EJS and MongoDB (Mongoose) blog

----

-This is the official repository of the full-stack web development course by (Kaizen Media)[https://www.youtube.com/channel/UCd4UmlBFIhj-yJrzn6foxgw?view_as=subscriber] on Youtube.
+This is the official repository of the full-stack web development course by [Kaizen Media](https://www.youtube.com/channel/UCd4UmlBFIhj-yJrzn6foxgw?view_as=subscriber) on Youtube.

 This project requires: